vml-msmith/d8skeleton/README.md

 ## General Notes
 ### Front End
 - Prefer not to use new twig templates for bricks/blocks/nodes/menus/etc. Instead use field groups and CSS to style.
-- Use preprocess methods in wendys_main.theme to add classes when needed.
+- Use preprocess methods in main.theme to add classes when needed.
-- Front end code is written in themesrc/wendys/, the compile process will move it to the correct theme location.
+- Front end code is written in themesrc/theme/, the compile process will move it to the correct theme location.
-- SCSS for each Brick/Component on the page shoukd have it's own file defined in themesrc/wendys/styles/libraries.
+- SCSS for each Brick/Component on the page should have it's own file defined in themesrc/theme/styles/libraries.
-- Each library should be it's own library in the wendys_main theme.
+- Each library should be it's own library in the main theme.
 - ALWAYS work in mobile first.
 - Prefer pre-built libraries instead of custom code where possible.
 - Wrap your JavaScript in once() methods to ensure they're only fired once when necessary.